Arcadia-Science/2024-plm-utils/README.md

 ## Development

 We use `ruff` for formatting and linting; use `make format` and `make lint` to run formatting and linting locally.
 The CLIs are written using `click`.
-There is a single virtualenv that defines all direct deps of the `plmutils` package.
-As a design/engineering principle, we try to avoid the need for multiple conda envs or the use of workflow managers like snakemake or nextflow.
+There is a single virtualenv that defines all direct dependencies of the `plmutils` package.

 ## Testing